section-engineering-education/engineering-education/articles/react-native-non-expo-firebase-storage/index.md

 5. Building the UI.
 6. Adding media picker.
 7. Uploading media.
-8. Get the download URL.
-9. Adding upload progress.
+8. Adding upload progress.
-10. Adding pause/resume upload.
+9. Adding pause/resume upload.
+10. Get the download URL.
+11. Recap.

 > You can take a look at the final code in this [GitHub Repository](https://github.com/zolomohan/react-native-firebase-storage-non-expo).